Code-Institute-Submissions/BlackJack-1/README.md

 * For each time the player losses - a lossing sound will play after the dealers turn

 ### Features to be implemented
 * Backend logic of the Ace card should either be 1 or 11.
 In real Blackjack, Ace can either be 1 or 11 depending on the users choice of where they curently stand in the game.
-The logic to do this is still in progress, so this is yet to be implemented within the application.
+The logic to do this is still in progress, so this is yet to be implemented within the application
 * OR a prompt can be available for when an ACE card is drawn.
-User can choose between 1 or 11 to be the value they wanted added to their score.
+User can choose between 1 or 11 to be the value they want added to their score
 * Add logic so when user goes Bust the dealers cards will get drawn immediately, as user does not need to "stay" as they have already lost

 ## Technologies Used